-The Bank had a Total Capital Ratio (TCR) of 26.3% at the end of 2019.
+The Bank had a Total Capital Ratio (TCR) of 24.8% at the end of 2020.
 In light of continued uncertainty in the financial environment, the Bank chooses to maintain its financial strength.
-DNB stringent requirements on capital and liquidity ratios, and even higher demands made by the Bank's Supervisory Board and the Management Board in this respect, have proven to be an important part of the Bank's strategy.
-As long as uncertainties remain in the Eurozone and emerging countries, it is beneficial for the Bank to maintain strong capital ratios.
+DNB stringent requirements on capital and liquidity ratios, and even higher demands made by the Supervisory Board and the Management Board in this respect, have proven to be an important part of the Bank's strategy.
+As long as uncertainties remain in the economic environment, it is beneficial for the Bank to maintain strong capital ratios.